shpml/fundamentals/05_chapter/09_assessment.md

 Your code is slowly but surely starting to get more robust.
 To better organize the code you've already written as well as prepare for the code you will write, we will now take the time to structure the program using functions.
 Further, using what you've learned about iterating with loops, you will also dynamically create your cards into HTML.

-## A Note on JS's Role on a Web Page

-With this GitBook, we have really dove head first into the technical fundamentals of JavaScript, but we haven't covered the _why_ in terms of the role JS plays in a web application.
-In a nutshell, this answer lies within user interactivity.
-There is no doubt that we can build a beautiful site with solely HTML and CSS, but what if we want our user to do more than just look at our page?
-What if we want our user to be able to engage, say by clicking on a button in order to retrieve additional data or even create dynamic HTML like in the case of this homework?
-Well, these sorts of tasks are handled by JavaScript.
-JavaScript adds a layer of dynamic interactivity to an otherwise plain old static website.

 **note:**

 JavaScript comes with built-in functions we can call upon JavaScript objects with dot notation.
+These functions are no different than the functions we just covered, but they are more commonly known as _methods_.

+For example, let's look at `document.createElement('div')` which creates an HTML `div` element (a `div` will come to visually represent a card in the browser).

-These functions are more commonly known as _methods_.
-For example, `document.createElement('div')` creates an HTML `div` element. `document` is the readily available JS object and `createElement` is the function/method it comes with which allows performs the functionality of creating a new element.
+- `document` is a readily available JS object
+- `createElement` is the function/method it comes with
+  - This method performs the functionality of creating a new HTML element.
+  - Just like with the functions we've learned about, we can pass in arguments for them to use.

 In this case, we passed `createElement` and argument of `'div'` so a `div` element is created.
-If you'd like, you could go ahead and run that line of code in your browser's console to get a further understanding.
+If you'd like, you could go ahead and run that line of code, `document.createElement('div')`, in your browser's console to get a further understanding.

 Besides `createElement`, the `document` object comes with various other methods that help with the creation and manipulation of HTML and CSS.
-For example, there is a method for adding a class to an element, [`className`](http://www.w3schools.com/jsref/prop_html_classname.asp), as well as one for adding innerHTML, [`innerHTML`](http://www.w3schools.com/jsref/prop_html_innerhtml.asp).
-On top of those methods which allow you to construct an element, there's also the method [`appendChild`](http://www.w3schools.com/jsref/met_node_appendchild.asp) which aids in actually attaching the element to an element in your web page.
+For example, there is a method for adding a class to an element, [`className`](https://developer.mozilla.org/en-US/docs/Web/API/Element/className), as well as one for adding innerHTML, [`innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML).
+On top of those methods which allow you to construct an element, there's also the method [`appendChild`](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) which aids in actually attaching the element to an element in your web page.

 In order to complete this assignment you will need to utilize these methods.